SergioGGirona/NomuLabsTrial-Back/README.md

 5. Implement direct messaging functionality between users.
 6. Apply responsive design for mobile devices.

-## Instructions:
+## The backend

-1. Candidates should create a private GitHub repository for this project and share access with the evaluator.
-2. Candidates have a timeframe of 10 days to complete the technical challenge.
-3. Candidates should create a README.md with basic documentation on how to set up and run the project including a list of the functionalities.
-4. Candidates should submit the GitHub repository link along with a brief description of themselves and their CV upon completion of the challenge to this email address: info@nomulabs.com.

 ### Data Model

-In this simple social network we have two entities, User and Post, which relate to each other 1 to n.
-Both, user and post will have an ImageData property, which will use the Cloudinary schema, the service that will be used to store images.
+In this simple social network we have two entities, User, Post and Comment which relate to each other 1 to n and 1 to n (user - post/comment) and 1 to n (post-comment).
+User will have an ImageData property, which will use the Cloudinary schema, the service that will be used to store images.
+But Comment and Post will no use cloudinary so multer will only be a middleware for form-data.

 #### Data management